Since time immemorial, visitors to our shores have posed the following riddles.

-Because of this physical closeness, Ireland and Scotland share many characteristics...
+Because of their physical closeness, Ireland and Scotland share many characteristics...

-🎻 Shared Gaelic Culture.
+🎻 Gaelic Culture.
 Traditional music using instruments like fiddles and pipes is common.

-👪 Very Similar Family Names.
-You'll meet lots of Mcs and Macs in both Ireland and Scotland.
+👪 Family Names.
+You'll meet lots of O's, Mcs and Macs in both Ireland and Scotland.

-☘️ Linguistic Roots.
-Irish (Gaelige) is very similar in sound and grammatic structure to Scots Gaelic
+☘️ Language.
+Irish (Gaelige) is very similar in sound and grammatic structure to the Scottish native language, Scots Gaelic.

-⛴️ Centuries of Movement.
-People from Ireland and Scotland have long migrated, intermarried and invaded each other (in both directions)
+⛴️ Shared Heritage.
+People from Ireland and Scotland have long migrated, intermarried and invaded each other (in both directions).

 👩🦰 ...Those Precious Red Hair Genes!